Human rights in Mexico: Domestic violence and rape along the U.S.-Mexico border

 Many feminist scholars argue that rape and sexual assault is based on the power and dehumanization of women; sociologist Sylvanna Falcón argues that rape is one outcome of militarization of the border between the United States and Mexico.
 The militarization of this border is largely a product of the drug war and the occupation of the cartels in the northern part of Mexico along the Texan border, and has two main elements: integration of military units into the border region and making Border Patrol resemble the military via equipment, structure, and tactics.
 In terms of militarized border rape, a large number of women report that being raped was the price they needed to pay in order to cross the border without being deported or arrested, or to gain their documents back.
 Practices like these are unique in the border region.
 Women often decide not to prosecute their assailants because they would be prosecuting not only the individual, but also challenging a powerful and entrenched institutional system of social control.

 Some factors that enable rape in a militarized border zone are the wide discretionary power that border enforcements have while performing their job, ineffective and misguided hiring which leads to inefficient and questionable staff members, the failure to enforce and abide by law enforcement standards, a lack of reporting on these crimes by other militarized border zone officials owing to a “code of silence,” and warlike characteristics being forced onto a geographic region that makes human rights violations easier to commit especially in an area of high militarization.

 Massacres

 Massacres have occurred in Mexican history.
 In recent years they've been related to the Mexican drug war, but also include prison riots, political motivated massacres, and conflicts in regional areas.
+In December 1997, a group of heavily armed Mexican special forces soldiers kidnapped twenty young men in Ocotlan, Jalisco, brutally torturing them and killing one.
+Six of the implicated officers had received U.S. training as part of the Grupo Aeromóvil de Fuerzas Especiales (GAFE) training program.

+Mass grave discoveries

+The site known as the "ranch of horror" in Teuchitlan, Jalisco was initially believed to be a cartel-run "extermination camp" due to the discovery of human remains, bone fragments, and personal belongings like shoes and backpacks in March 2025.
+However, Mexico's security minister clarified that the location was actually a cartel training site where individuals who resisted recruitment were reportedly killed.
+The discovery came after an activist group found the ranch earlier that month, and the case had been mishandled by local authorities initially.
+Federal investigators later took over the investigation, revealing that recruits were lured through false job ads, and those who attempted to escape were tortured or killed.
+The ranch had been abandoned after an earlier probe in September 2024, but the true nature of the site became clear only after further investigation.